markjivko/kronup-php/docs/Api/TasksApi.md

 ## `feedbackReply()`

-> Tasks Update a reply to a task feedback
+> Update a reply to a task feedback

 {: .new-title }
 > #️⃣ Execute example in terminal